Top-gg-Community/node-sdk/README.md

 # Introduction

-The base client is Topgg.Api, and it takes your Top.<span>gg token and provides you with plenty of methods to interact with the API.
+The base client is Topgg.Api, and it takes your Top.gg token and provides you with plenty of methods to interact with the API.

-Your Top.<span>gg token can be found at `top.gg/bot/(BOT_ID)/webhooks` and copying the token.
+See [this tutorial](https://github.com/top-gg/rust-sdk/assets/60427892/d2df5bd3-bc48-464c-b878-a04121727bff) on how to retrieve your API token.

 You can also setup webhooks via Topgg.Webhook, look down below at the examples for how to do so!